sylvesteraswin/react-attach-handler/README.md

 ```

 ## Why?
-THis module provides a reactjs way to bind events to global `targets`.
+This module provides a reactjs way to bind events to global `targets`.
 It uses native React lifecycle to bind and unbind events.

 ## Props
 * `children`, Element, default `null`.